 The subject of contrast appears perpetually in regards to web design.
 Contrast is the level of clarity between two objects on the page.
-Most notably this includes text like paragraphs, links, and headings.
-If there’s not enough contrast between the text and background colors, then text is rendered unreadable (either too bright or too dim).
+Most notably this includes text, like paragraphs, links, and headings.
+If there’s not enough contrast between the text and background colors, then the text is rendered unreadable (either too bright or too dim).

 The safest choice is to always revert back to a value scale – grey on white or white on grey.
 Dark text is always much more visible on a lighter background and vice-versa.
-However some colors frequently produce a jarring effect, like red and green.
-This juxtaposition is beautifully artistic in some cases but not every case.
+However, some colors frequently produce a jarring effect, like red and green.
+This juxtaposition is beautifully artistic in some cases but not in every case.
 You have to be careful when picking colors for links and buttons that appear on colorful areas of a layout.

 Looking at the homepage for Duplos, you can see a handful of various speech bubbles using the same white text.
-Since the background colors are dark enough, text is readable in every situation.
+Since the background colors are dark enough, the text is readable in every situation.
 This is a worthy goal to aim for and not just with text-based interfaces.